 Actually, based on a little algebra it is easy to see that the correlation coefficient can also be calculated using the formula =(B4*C6-C4*B6)/SQRT(B6*C6*D4*D5).

-Observation: Property 1 provides an alternative method for carrying out chi-square tests such as the one we did in Example 2 of Independence Testing.
+Property 1 provides an alternative method for carrying out chi-square tests such as the test we performed in Example 2 of Independence Testing.

 Example 2: Using Property 1, determine whether there is a significant difference in the two therapies for curing patients of cocaine dependence based on the data in Figure 1.